 email@example.com all images (c)peter rosenbaum 2017 all rights reserved

 MOMENTO MORI, literally, "remember that you have to die."
-Inspired by low natural light, odd relics, artifacts, remnants of nature, and some Dutch painting, these pictures attempt to portray the romance and beauty of the what remains.
+Inspired by the beauty of low natural light, odd relics, artifacts, remnants of nature, and some Dutch painting, these pictures attempt to portray the romance and beauty of what remains.

 Artists, musicians, writers and models.
 They're not like everyone else.
 And because of that, they are great subjects for portraits.

 A single object, or a group of things, these still lifes reflect my obsession with food, objects that trigger memories, and painting; the 18th-century paintings of Jean- Baptiste-Siméon Chardin.
 These pictures are practices in composition and light.